open-compensation-token-license/license-token-website/wikisrc/nft-authentication.md

 ### Private Key Safety

 Secure NFT wallet keys with hardware wallets or cold storage to prevent loss.
+For more information, see [What is an NFT Wallet](https://www.license-token.com/wiki/what-is-an-nft-wallet).

 ### Platform Security